Experiencing fraud is an inevitable aspect for businesses operating online, particularly when exploring how online frauds work.

-All ecommerce companies deal with fraud at some point, and it’s often after the first chargeback that merchants become fully aware of the fraud risks specific to ecommerce.
+Every ecommerce company encounters fraud at some point, often questioning how such online fraud can take place.
+It’s often when that first merchant chargeback arrives that merchants become fully aware of the fraud risks specific to ecommerce.

 - Stolen credit card information is easy to buy.

 - Prosecution is rare, and online fraud may be a low priority for law enforcement, due to difficulty amassing evidence and time and resource constraints.

 With that being said, let’s take a deeper look into each part.

 If you are an online merchant evaluating commerce protection vendors, you might be interested in our free Commerce Protection Buyer’s Guide.
 This comprehensive guide outlines the evolution of commerce protection from Ecommerce Fraud Detection and details the integral components of a commerce protection solution.
 Takeaway resources include:

 - A sample RFI template to leverage in your evaluation process

 - Tips on how to build a business case for a commerce protection solution

 - How to evaluate ROI and understand the tools used to protect against fraud and chargebacks

 - How to find the right solution for your business